kubos/kubos/docs/os-docs/services/service-dev.rst

 your OBC.

 Custom services may either live in the user data partition or in the root file system.
+If the service interacts with core avionics or communications hardware, and is not expected to change after launch, we recommend including it in the root file system for recovery purposes.
+Only services included in the root file system are recovered automatically by the OS recovery process.
+Please refer to our :doc:`recovery architecture doc <../linux-docs/kubos-linux-recovery>` for more information about our OS recovery system.

-Either way, you will need to update your system's `config.toml` file in order to define the IP address and port for your service's GraphQL endpoint.
+In either case, you will need to update your system's `config.toml` file in order to define the IP address and port for your service's GraphQL endpoint.

 User Data Partition